 - Tooth decay and/or cavities (caries) due to excessive drooling (sialorrhea) or due to acid from reflux or vomiting

-Because children with special needs may have unique health concerns, parents should speak to a dental or other medical professional (such as an occupational or speech therapist) to see how they can tailor daily preventive care regimens to their child.
+Because children with disabilities may have unique health concerns, parents should speak to a dental or other medical professional (such as an occupational or speech therapist) to see how they can tailor daily preventive care regimens to their child.

-You should consult with your child’s physicians to determine what best meets their individual needs.
+You should consult with your child’s physician to determine what best meets their individual needs.
 However, there are several dental care professionals that may help a child with special needs: